ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 Quite a few changes have been proposed like adding popular genres such as Metal; Classical; Folk and adding new categorizations like Vocaloid or Doujin.
 You can find the full list of suggested changes [on github](https://github.com/ppy/osu-web/issues/5852#issuecomment-616219839), where discussion is still taking place.

-No additional meetings have been planned so far, but we’ll be sure to get the word out when there’s new topics on the horizon!
+No additional meetings have been planned so far, but we'll be sure to get the word out when there's new topics on the horizon!

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT